WomenPlusPlus/deploy-impact-22-openedu-b/docs/backend/README.md

-# OpenEDU
+# OpenEDU-b Backend

-The project is built in a form of several microservices running together within a docker-compose environment (should be replced with Kubernetes for production).
+The backend of the project is built in a form of several microservices running together within a docker-compose environment (should be replaced with Kubernetes for production).
 Docker-compose also contains several standart packages such as postgres and elasticsearch, we highly recommend switch to fully-managed versions of them in case the whole infrastructure will be located in the commertial cloud (e.g. Azure)